-Matt founded the original Buffalo Gamelan Club in 2016 with a set of instruments shipped across the world from Java and a dream to bring the enchanting music of Indonesia to Buffalo.
+Matt founded the original Buffalo Gamelan Club in late 2015 with a set of instruments shipped across the world from Java and a dream to bring the enchanting music of Indonesia to Buffalo.
 Matt started playing gamelan music in 2006 while living in Chicago, and developed a deep understanding of Javanese performance and cultural practices while living on Java from 2011-2013.
 Matt was the recipient of the Indonesian national Darmasiswa artistic residency scholarship twice.
 He has been fortunate to study with some of the best gamelan musicians in Java and the US including Darsono Hadirajarjo, Heri Purwanto, Wawan Sosodoro, Pak Hartono, Midiyanto, and Pak Kamso.
-The Original Buffalo Gamelan Club was created out of his passion and a beautiful community.
-His goal for Nusantara arts is to fulfill its even greater mission of creating a world of compassion and empathy through the power of community in music.

 Darsono Hadiraharjo – Guest Artistic Director

 Darsono comes from a prominent family of music and theater traditions in Central Java, Indonesia.
 He grew up in a small village outside of the court city of Surakarta, Darsono learned the revered art of shadow puppetry from his father and other relatives.
 He continued his study at Institute Seni Indonesia, a national conservatory of the arts in Indonesia.
 Today, he is one of the most prominent musicians inside and outside Surakarta.
 At the royal court of Mangkunegaran, he serves as the main drummer for dances.
 In the surrounding villages, he is regularly featured as an accompanying musician at shadow puppet theater performances.